 all at once.

-What is an Integrated Marketing Mix?
+What Goes into the Integrated Marketing Mix?

 An integrated marketing mix is the combination of channels and services that when put together help construct a holistic digital marketing strategy.
 Any common combination of services in the digital marketing landscape could be considered an integrated marketing mix so long as they are working together.
 Common combinations like search engine optimization and email marketing can help grow your newsletters, where videography and social media management can help grow your following.
 Even combinations like PR and Marketing can come together